peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An arbitrary-precision binary floating-point number.
+* The parsed number, converted to arbitrary-precision binary float.

 **Throws:**